canyon289/SpookyAuthorNLP/report/capstone_report.md

 ![Readable Features Labels](images/FeatureImportance_Labels.png "FeatureImportance Labels") Unfortunately again the model was my highest ranking model, coming in with a leaderboard score over 1, but an important outcome of this implementation was learning how far I could extend the sklearn API.

+Parameters that were changed in this model were the number of trees, which default is 100, but in this trial was changed from 100 to 500, to 1000, to see if any better result could be found.
+Similarly eta, and column sample by tree were tweaked, but the performance of all variations was similar and no one combination was particularly interesting.

 ### Refinement
 Numerous techniques and processes were used to refine the model.
 The first was